123jimin/wplace-joyeuse/README.md

 - Draw notes and outlines of lasers first.
 - When drawing lines, draw them sparsely first.
 - When filling in areas, spray the dots.

+Currently, the bottom two rows are occupied by a different art.
+Leave the bottom two rows as-is.